-These small pieces of dark glass can work wonders for your photography and are a great way to add a splash of creativity to your shots or see things in a way you never thought possible.
-But if you are overwhelmed by the options and aren’t sure where to start, this list of the nine best ND filters should help point you in the right direction.
+A good neutral density filter can work wonders for your photography; it’s a great way to add a splash of creativity to a bland scene or even see things in a way you never thought possible.
+But if you are overwhelmed by the options and aren’t sure where to start, my list of the nine best ND filters should help point you in the right direction.

-Before we get too far into the list, know that there are many ND filter varieties and options that can suit your needs.
+Now, before we get into my recommendations, know that there are many ND filter varieties and options to suit your needs.
 ND filters perform a specific task, but they go about it in different ways – and what works for one person might not always work for another.
-So this list is designed to help you determine the best ND filters for specific needs, budgets, and quality levels.
+So this article is designed to help you determine the best ND filters for specific needs, budgets, and quality levels.

-1. Best ND filter for new users: Tiffen ND Filter Kit
+1. Best ND filter for beginners: The Tiffen ND Filter Kit

-If you are just getting started with ND filters and aren’t sure what you want to do with them, you can’t go wrong with Tiffen’s basic set.
-It’s inexpensive and includes three separate filters (a 2-stop, a 3-stop, and a 4-stop unit) that let you block a small – but not insignificant! – amount of light.
+If you are just getting started with ND filters and aren’t sure what you want to do with them, you can’t go wrong with.
+It’s reasonably priced and includes three separate filters (a 2-stop, a 3-stop, and a 4-stop unit) that let you block a small – but not insignificant! – amount of light.

 The 4-stop filter is great for trying longer exposures in well-lit situations, whereas the 2-stop filter is nice if you want to use a prime lens wide open in bright light but your camera can’t support ultra-fast shutter speeds like 1/8000s.

-Construction quality on Tiffen filters is decent but not outstanding, and while these filters might produce an unsightly color cast, it can be corrected easily in post-processing (just make sure you’re shooting in RAW, or you might struggle to get the best results when adjusting colors).
+Construction quality on Tiffen filters is decent but not outstanding, and while these filters might produce an unsightly color cast, this can be corrected easily in post-processing (just make sure you’re shooting in RAW, or you might struggle to get the best results when adjusting colors).

 - Contains three separate filters